sennett/car/README.md

 car
 ===

+Personal project.
+Evolving car implemented in JavaScript.
+Cars are defined by a genome, and start off randomly generated and then improve over time as the most successful genomes are selected a mated, where the most successful cars are the ones that make it furthest along the track.
+Leave it running for a while and see what happens.

+Interesting technical things: non-blocking loop to run the simulation, Model-View-Presenter with React, and use of dependency injection inspired by Ninject and used by Angular.

-- Evolving car.
-Run it here: https://sennett.github.io/car/, as long as you don't mind unbundled AMD modules :D
+- Run it here: https://sennett.github.io/car/, as long as you don't mind unbundled AMD modules :D
 - Wait for load then click "run" button.
 - Concept based on http://boxcar2d.com/.

 Todo:

-- create an application concept of a `generation`
+- create an application concept of a `generation`.
+In fact the domain could use better encapsulation.
 - tournament selection

 Nice to haves: